smani6/100DaysCodingChallenge/log.md

 **Thoughts:**
 Still working to refresh the master list after adding a new note, still need to return to the first detail screen after adding a new note.

+### Day 10: January 11th, 2017

+**Today's Progress**: The Change log
+- No file changes to the project today.

+**Thoughts:**
+Today was pure trial and error regarding navigation techniques between views to find a method that gives me what I need and is resource friendly, hopefully the results will make it in to the app over the next few days.

 [1]:	https://github.com/GrfxGuru/CodeNotesForiOS